zmanaa/kinetic.github.io/README.md

 # KINETC

-This is the repository that contains source code for the [KINETC website](https://zmanaa.github.io/koetc/).
+This is the repository that contains source code for the [KOETC website](https://zmanaa.github.io/koetc/).

 If you find kinetc useful for your work please cite:
 ```